celinekalbermatten/EPCE/README.md

 ### Pretrained models

-Three pre-trained models can be downloaded from the following links.
+Some pre-trained models can be downloaded from the following links.

-These models have been trained with the default options, on 256x256 size images for 200 epochs.
-(MAYBE MODIFY)

 - [EPCE model trained on a small dataset of clear sky images](https://drive.google.com/open?id=13vTGH-GVIWVL79X8NJra0yiguoO1Ox4V)
 - [EPCE model trained on 2% of the total of 1700 256x256 images with 200 epochs](https://drive.google.com/file/d/1_Bp6kR56uttLXwW9IWdaiGZwmIoDIqlG/view?usp=drive_link)